GabeStah/coeus/README.md

 ### /user/explain Endpoint

 - Explains Policy rules of specified User(s), such as `db` and `collection` access, and associated `service` and `method` allowances.

-### /user/activate Endpoint

-- Endpoint for activating specified User(s), so they can login, recieve JWT, and make requests.

 ### API Documentation Generator